Santa Cruz II

 Santa Cruz II Review

 AdventureSmith Explorations’ Santa Cruz II review includes a detailed description of the small ship including a deck plan and a photo gallery.
-Our crew has traveled aboard the Santa Cruz, the Santa Cruz II’s predecessor and sister ship, in the Galapagos Islands, and can help compare the Santa Cruz II with other Galapagos small ships and yachts.
-Please read our Santa Cruz II review below then contact our Galapagos cruise experts to compare the Santa Cruz II with other Galapagos yachts and small ships.
+Our Galapagos experts have been aboard the Santa Cruz, the Santa Cruz II’s predecessor and sister ship, firsthand.
+Please read our Santa Cruz II review below then contact our experts to compare the Santa Cruz II with other Galapagos ships offering Galapagos cruises.

 Choose the Santa Cruz II for her uniquely low guest-to-guide ratio, her sustainable practices and thoughtful ship design.
 Every aspect of the Santa Cruz II enhances guest experiences: the itineraries are created by guides who know the islands best, the ship is designed so that no cabin is near an engine or other disruption and the dining room is on sea level for the least amount of movement.
 Built and operated to explore the archipelago, the Santa Cruz II is a champion for the Galapagos Islands, offering sustainability and active itineraries for every style.
-She’s an excellent choice for single travelers, couples and families alike.
+With her wide variety of cabins, many of them interconnected, she’s an excellent choice for single travelers, couples and groups on Galapagos family cruises.

 History of Santa Cruz II